Scripts

 4. Star gazing deck is open but do not lean against railings

-11. Visit gain with a grp, family, birthday, anniversary etc.
+13. You can visit again with a grp, family for birthday, anniversary etc.

-13. Find us by googling Kanthavara Forest Basecamp.
+15. Find more about us by googling Kanthavara Forest Basecamp.
 You will find our Website, Instagram and Youtube

 6. Where are you?
 KFB